doingodswork/deflix-stremio/README.md

 Or use Docker:

-1. `docker pull doingodswork/deflix-stremio`
+1. Update the image: `docker pull doingodswork/deflix-stremio`
-2. `docker run --name deflix-stremio -p 8080:8080 doingodswork/deflix-stremio`
+2. Start the container: `docker run --name deflix-stremio -p 8080:8080 doingodswork/deflix-stremio`
+   - > Note: `Ctrl-C` only detaches from the container.
+It doesn't stop it.
+   - When detached, you can attach again with `docker attach deflix-stremio`
 3. To stop the container: `docker stop deflix-stremio`
+4. To start the (still existing) container again: `docker start deflix-stremio`

 Then similar to installing the publicly hosted addon you enter the URL in the search box of the addon section of Stremio.
 But as URL you use `http://localhost:8080/YOUR-API-TOKEN/manifest.json`.